michaelnisi/ola/README.md

 ### Checking Host Reachability

-The common use case is to synchronously check if a given host is reachable.
+The common use case is to synchronously, not on the main thread—[QA1693](https://developer.apple.com/library/content/qa/qa1693/_index.html), check if a given host is reachable.

 ```swift
 func reach() -> OlaStatus